Updated July 4, 2023

 |iSCSI is a little difficult to handle and implement because we need to configure hosts, storage options, VLANS, etc., to configure ISCSI in our system.||NFS is a protocol that is more efficient and streamlined.
 As it is a shared protocol, the client or user can implement it easily.|

 Given below are the features of ISCSI vs NFS:

 Features of iSCSI

 - IP Routing: One of the important advantages of ISCSI is that it uses TCP/IP Protocol.
-TCP/IP allows long-distance IP routing without the need of external gateway hardware.
+TCP/IP allows long-distance IP routing without external gateway hardware.
 It also provides high flexibility and a huge storage network environment.

-- Storage Array: iSCSI targets in a large storage array.
-The arrays can be free software-based or commercial products.
-It usually provides unique iSCSI targets for a number of clients or users.
+- Storage Array: iSCSI targets a large storage array.
+The arrays can exist as either free software-based solutions or commercial products.
+It usually provides unique iSCSI targets for several clients or users.

 Features of NFS

 - Remote Procedural Call (RPC): RPC is available for both the servers – NFS and Client for NFS.
 This service replaces the Transport Device Interface for better support and best scalability.

 - Kerberization Options: NFS is a kerborized file system interface.
 We also get additional Kerberos privacy like Krb5p to support the existing Kerberos options like krb5 and krb5i.

 - Mount Volume Point: This lets you access large volumes mounted under NFS4.1 V.

 - Multiple Port Extensions: This feature supports RPC ports that are firewall-friendly and easy usage by the clients.